-- To provide a high-quality drug education programme, delivered primarily through PSHCERSE, but also through the wider curriculum, which will provide knowledge and understanding about the dangers of drug misuse and therefore to make informed decisions; - To provide opportunities for students to develop the attitudes and skills needed to avoid drug misuse; - To enable and encourage students who are misusing drugs to seek help; - To make clear the Academy's attitude and response to drug education and to students who have drug-related problems, in order to facilitate a clear and consistent approach to dealing with drug-related incidents and drug education and - To ensure students receive the maximum support, the Academy welcomes the services of the School Nurse.
+• To provide a high-quality drug education programme, delivered primarily through PSHCERSE but also through the wider curriculum, which will provide knowledge and

+- understanding about the dangers of drug misuse and therefore enable students to make informed decisions; - To provide opportunities for students to develop the attitudes and skills needed to avoid drug misuse; - To enable and encourage students who are misusing drugs to seek help; - To make clear the Academy's attitude and response to drug education and to students who have drug-related problems, in order to facilitate a clear and consistent approach to dealing with drug-related incidents and drug education; - To ensure students receive the maximum support, the Academy welcomes the services of a School Nurse.
 Students may self-refer or be referred by staff.

-12.1 Drug-related Incidents
+12.1 Drug-related Incidents and Situations

-The Academy's response to any suspicion or evidence of drug abuse is a carefully controlled and planned one in keeping with the DfE guidelines.
-Any incident of suspicion or evidence of drug abuse should be reported following the academy safeguarding protocols.
+The Academy's response to any suspicion or evidence of drug abuse is a carefully controlled and planned in keeping with the DfE guidelines.
+Any incident of suspicion or evidence of drug abuse should be reported following the safeguarding protocols at the Academy.